AndreZWei/SVM/README.md

 <li>HLT: causes the svm machine to print the contents of registers PC, PSW, RA, R0, R1, R2 and R3.
 It then stops, returning ().
 </ul>

+You can add comments, starting with "#", after each line of instructions.

 The SVM is currently in its demo version.